 Note.
 When animating nonlinear loadcases it is important that the deformed mesh is plotted using a specified factor of 1 and not using a fixed screen size value of magnitude otherwise the deformed mesh for each load increment would be drawn the same.

-With the last load increment (for load factor 2.5) in the 🕒 Treeview set active:
+With the last load increment (for load factor 2.5) in the $\bigcirc$ Treeview set active:

-• Double click the Contours layer in the Duble click the Contours layer in the Contours layer in
+• Double click the Contours layer in the [] Treeview.

 The contour plot properties will be displayed.